The Good, Bad and the Maybe

 Server Side / API

-With something like Rails, you can have your frontend and your backend all sort of as one thing.
-Even though the JavaScript ecosystem is uniquely suited towards driving the frontend and backend, the interop bridge between is still clearly in active development.
+With something like Rails, have your frontend and your backend too, just like the cake.
+Even though the JavaScript ecosystem is uniquely suited towards driving the frontend and backend simultaneously language-wise, the interop bridge between is still clearly in active development.
+It was not built this way from the beginning, and it shows.
 Just look at Next and Remix for those examples.
-Even if you consider those a “backend”, they’re not the whole story.
+Even if you consider those a “backend”, they’re not the whole story, they’re just best friends.
 There’s no Rails.
-There’s no Laravel.
+There’s no artisanal JavaScript backend.

 If anything, Next and Remix are the fabled Backends for Frontends dream fufilled, but instead of being an composition API, its composing data from API into UI.
 What about the actual backend, where your database lives and you interop with your own API friends?